FalckenS/Shard_SAX/README.md

 And run ```"MSBuildPath\msbuild.exe" "ProjectPath\Shard.csproj" /p:Configuration=RELEASE /v:normal```

 ## Useage
 Running the generated exe file runs the current setup.
 Change run settings in the Config.cfg file located in the project folder.
 Change environment variables in the envar.cfg file.
+To switch between games you have to manually change these files.

 ## Running Demo Games